And now, for today’s blog post, Gentle Reader, I have to you 5 Questions of Etiquette.

 - The Cut Celestial: To be intentionally engaged in observation of the skies when an acquaintance passes.

-A note: by tradition gentlemen may never cut ladies (this reflects badly upon him, not her).
+By tradition gentlemen may never cut ladies (this reflects badly upon him, not her).
 A lady may cut a gentleman, or another lady, or even a couple, for extremely bad behavior.
 (Like serving the wrong tea.)

 3. Is there a published set of rules by which males in the Victorian era were expected to approach and express interest in females?